katelynrae/Documentation/docs/sunbelt-2019/installation-guide.md

 ## Installation for Windows

-Visit the download page [download page](https://networkcanvas.com/download.html), and download the Windows version of each app you require.
+Visit the [download page](https://networkcanvas.com/download.html), and download the Windows version of each app you require.

 Open each .exe file.
 You may be presented with a dialog that says the application cannot be run because it is from an unsigned publisher.
-This happens because the our apps have not yet built up enough trust with Microsoft to automatically pass these filters.
+This happens because our apps have not yet built up enough trust with Microsoft to automatically pass these filters.
 This will change as more users install our apps.

 In order to continue to install the application simply click the "more info" text in the dialog.
 Then a "Run Anyway" button should appear.
 Once the application is